wixplosives/engine/docs/docs/entities/environment/index.md

 --

-_single_ - wheather the application should treat this environment as a singleton or a multiton
+_single_ - whether the application should treat this environment as a singleton or a multiton

 ---

-... in that point features will be able to set themself up in that new environment.
+... at that point, features will be able to set themselves up in that new environment.

 Once an environment is declared, any feature in the application can set itself up in the environment by calling the `.setup` method on the feature instance, and providing a [[setup handler|runtime.entities.feature#^setup_handler]].

 ```ts
 const f = new Feature({